opnsense

 Go to System -> High Availability -> Status and click button on

-service to synchronize config to backup.
+Synchronizeservice to synchronize config to backup.

 Export OpenVPN client profiles

 You must export a profile for each user and server combination.
-Repeat the following steps for mgt
+Repeat the following steps for mgt and usr servers:

 - Go to VPN -> OpenVPN -> Client Export